etiennebacher/tidypolars/tests/testthat/_snaps/unnest-lazy.md

       current$collect()
     Condition
       Error in `unnest_longer_polars()`:
       !
-Can't duplicate names between the affected columns and the original data. x These names are duplicated:
+Column names in the output must be unique. x These names are duplicated: "z".
-      i "z", from "y".

 ---